-- 7. Notes that the recruitment target of the Agency was achieved with 98 % of posts filled at the end of 2016 for REACH/CLP (classification, labelling and packaging of substances and mixtures) and PIC (export and import of hazardous chemicals); - 8.
-Observes from the establishment plan that 455 temporary posts (out of 465 authorised under the Union budget) were occupied on 31 December 2016, compared to 467 in 2015; - 9.
-Notes that out of 590 (full time equivalents) members of staff in 2016 the Agency was employing nine seconded national experts, 101 contract staff, three interim staff and 22 consultants;
+- 11. Notes that the recruitment target of the Agency was achieved with 98 % of posts filled at the end of 2016 for REACH/CLP (classification, labelling and packaging of substances and mixtures) and PIC (export and import of hazardous chemicals); - 12.
+Observes from the establishment plan that 455 temporary posts (out of 465 authorised under the Union budget) were occupied on 31 December 2016, compared to 467 in 2015; - 13.
+Notes that out of 590 (full time equivalents) members of staff in 2016 the Agency was employing nine seconded national experts, 101 contract staff, three interim staff and 22 consultants; - 14.
+Notes with appreciation that by the number of posts occupied on 31 December 2016 gender balance has been met since the ratio is 53 % female to 47 % male; - 15.
+Notes with satisfaction that in comparison with the 2015 benchmarking exercise at the Agency, there was an increased percentage of operational staff and a decreased percentage of administrative support staff, in line with the Commission benchmarking results; - 16.
+Notes that in 2016 the Agency signed 630 contracts, out of which 423 contracts were under framework contracts and 207 contracts as a result of new tendering procedures; notes that the 26 contracts included in the latter category were signed as a result of exceptional negotiated procedures based on the relevant rules of the Financial Regulation; notes with satisfaction that the annual list of contractors is published by the Agency on its website by 30 June of each year for the previous year; - 17.
+Notes that on average the Agency's staff was on sick leave for 7,9 days in 2016; observes with some concern that the number of days spent per member of staff on well-being activities in 2016 has been less than one day; acknowledges that the Agency implemented its first health and well-being action plan at organisational level and reported on the well-being activities it put in place in 2016, such as team-building, away days, seasonal events, sports facilitation, health education, medical screening, family support and psychological counselling; - 18.
+Notes with satisfaction that the Agency operates a network of confidential counsellors which consists of colleagues from different units of the Agency who were trained to deal informally with conflicts at work and cases of alleged harassment; - 19.
+Notes with satisfaction that in 2016 the two cases reported by confidential counsellors involving perceived elements of harassment were dealt with under the framework of the

-- 10. Notes with appreciation that by the number of posts occupied on 31 December 2016 gender balance has been met since the ratio is 53 % female to 47 % male; - 11.
-Notes with satisfaction that in comparison with the 2015 benchmarking exercise at the Agency, there was an increased percentage of operational staff and a decreased percentage of administrative support staff, in line with the Commission benchmarking results; - 12.
-Notes that in 2016 the Agency signed 630 contracts, out of which 423 contracts were under framework contracts and 207 contracts as a result of new tendering procedures; notes that the 26 contracts included in the latter category were signed as a result of exceptional negotiated procedures based on the relevant rules of the Financial Regulation; notes with satisfaction that the annual list of contractors is published by the Agency on its website by 30 June of each year for the previous year; - 13.
-Notes that on average the Agency's staff was on sick leave for 7,9 days in 2016; observes with some concern that the number of days spent per member of staff on well-being activities in 2016 has been less than one day; notes that the Agency did not name different well-being activities put in place in 2016 as requested by the discharge authority; - 14.
-Notes with satisfaction that the Agency operates a network of confidential counsellors which consists of colleagues from different units of the Agency that were trained to deal informally with conflicts at work and cases of alleged harassment; - 15.
-Notes with satisfaction that in 2016 the confidential counsellors reported two cases involving perceived elements of harassment, which were dealt with under the framework of the informal procedure and that no formal procedure was opened and, hence, no cases were brought before the court; - 16.
-Notes that the Agency uses one official vehicle to provide transportation to the executive director while exercising his or her official functions but does not allow for their private use;
+- informal procedure and that no formal procedure was opened and, hence, no cases were brought before the court; - 20.
+Notes that the Agency uses one official vehicle to provide transportation to the executive director while exercising his or her official functions but does not allow for its private use;